gueguenster/maxtree/publication/README.md

 [6] Michael H. F. Wilkinson, One-Hundred-and-One Uses of a Max-Tree, http://www.cs.rug.nl/~michael/mt-pres.pdf, 2004

 [7] LeCun, Yann; Bengio, Yoshua (1995).
 "Convolutional networks for images, speech, and time series".
 In Arbib, Michael A. (ed.).
 The handbook of brain theory and neural networks (Second ed.).
 The MIT press. pp. 276–278.

+[8] Lionel Gueguen, Classifying compound structures in satellite images: A compressed representation for fast queries, IEEE Transactions on Geoscience and Remote Sensing, 2014